 Central Asia-China Central Asia- South Asia Intra -Central Asia Central Asia-Russia Central Asia-EU Cooperation Cooperation Cooperation cooperation Completion of Kenkiak-Kumkol Project(s) to create CASAREM Gas flaring reduction in Blending Russian oil with Construction of the Baku-Tbilisisection of the Kazakh-China oil Kazakhstan, Uzbekistan and Kazakh oil exports oil to China.
-5 Ceyhan oil pipeline to the pipeline Azerbaijan 1 Mediterranean port in Turkey Kazakhstan-China gas pipeline Kazakhstan and Uzbekistan Second Phase of the 500 kV Capacity expansion of the CPC Baku-Tbilisi-Erzerum gas project joining CASAREM as exporters North South transmission line in oil pipeline to Novorossiysk and pipeline to connect to the Turkish of thermal power Kazakhstan the Atyrau-Samara oil pipeline gas system China-Uzbek partnership in Kazakhstan joining Uzbekistan Rehabilitation of western part of Russia planning to export gas and Expansion of the capacities of the exploration and drilling for oil and Turkmenistan in the the Tashkent-Bishkek-Almaty gas electricity directly to the Eastern above lines and enabling transand gas Turkmenistan-Afghanistan- pipeline in the Kyrgyz section. parts of China.
-Caspian transport of oil by Pakistan-India gas pipeline tankers, and gas possibly by CNG project tankers to help Kazakhstan and Turkmenistan to export their oil and gas to the west China-Kyrgyz Partnership for 500 kV North-South power Construction of Caspian Littoral A possible pipeline from the construction of transmission line in Tajikistan Gas pipeline and modernizing Kazakhstan through Turkmenistan-China gas and its continuation till Datka 500 Central Asia Center III gas Turkmenistan and Iran to a pipeline through Uzbekistan, kV substation in Kyrgyz pipeline.
+Ceyhan oil pipeline to the pipeline Azerbaijan - Mediterranean port in Turkey Turkmenistan-Kazakhstan- Kazakhstan and Uzbekistan Second Phase of the 500 kV Capacity expansion of the CPC Baku-Tbilisi-Erzerum gas Uzbekistan-China gas pipeline joining CASAREM as exporters North South transmission line in oil pipeline to Novorossiysk and pipeline to connect to the Turkish project of thermal power Kazakhstan the Atyrau-Samara oil pipeline gas system China-Uzbek partnership in Kazakhstan joining Uzbekistan Rehabilitation of western part of Russia planning to export gas and Expansion of the capacities of the exploration and drilling for oil and Turkmenistan in the the Tashkent-Bishkek-Almaty gas electricity directly to the Eastern above lines and enabling transand gas Turkmenistan-Afghanistan- pipeline in the Kyrgyz section. parts of China.
+Caspian transport of oil by Pakistan-India gas pipeline tankers, and gas possibly by CNG project tankers to help Kazakhstan and Turkmenistan to export their oil and gas to the west 500 kV North-South power Construction of Caspian Littoral A possible pipeline from transmission line in Tajikistan Gas pipeline and modernizing Kazakhstan through and its continuation till Datka 500 Central Asia Center III gas Turkmenistan and Iran to a kV substation in Kyrgyz pipeline.
 Persian Gulf port.
-Kazakhstan and Kyrgyz Republic./Kambarata HPP Republic? site/Kemin 500 kV Substation
+Republic./Kambarata HPP site/Kemin 500 kV Substation